Fat acceptance movement: Victorian Dress Reform Movement (1850s–1890s)

-First wave
+First wave (1960s)

 First wave activities consisted of isolated activists drawing attention to the dominant model of obesity and challenging it as only one of several possible models.
 This kind of political climate was the background of the fat acceptance movement, which originated in the late 1960s.
 Like other social movements from this period, the fat acceptance movement, initially known as "Fat Pride", "Fat Power", or "Fat Liberation", often consisted of people acting in an impromptu fashion.

-A "fat-in" was staged in New York's Central Park in 1967.
-Called by radio personality Steve Post, the "Fat-in" consisted of a group of 500 people eating, carrying signs and photographs of Twiggy (a model famous for her thin figure), and burning diet books.
+In 1967, New York radio host Steve Post held a "fat-in" in Central Park.
+This event involved a group of people who were partaking while holding posters of a famous thin woman and setting diet books on fire.
+He described the purpose of the event "was to protest discrimination against the fat."
+This moment is often cited as the beginning of fat acceptance movement.
+Five months after the "fat-in", Lew Louderback composed an essay entitled "More People Should be Fat!" as a result of him witnessing the discrimination his wife experienced for her size.

+The essay shed light on the discrimination fat people experience in America and the culture surrounding fat-shaming.
+Louderback's contribution inspired the creation of the National Association to Advance Fat Acceptance (NAAFA) in 1969 by Bill Fabrey, with the mission of ending discrimination based on body weight.

 In 1967, Lew Louderback wrote an article in the Saturday Evening Post called "More People Should be FAT" in response to discrimination against his wife.
 The article led to a meeting between Louderback and William Fabrey, who went on to found the first organization for fat people and their supporters, originally named the 'National Association to Aid Fat Americans' and currently called the National Association to Advance Fat Acceptance (NAAFA).
 NAAFA was founded in America, in 1969, by Bill Fabrey in response to discrimination against his wife.
 He primarily intended it to campaign for fat rights, however, a reporter attending the 2001 NAAFA conference notes that few attendees were active in fat rights politics and that most women came to shop for fashion, wear it on the conference catwalk or to meet a potential partner.
 Since 1991, Fabrey has worked as a director with the Council on Size and Weight Discrimination, specializing in the history of the size acceptance movement.